 Going on TRT may have an effect on your skin.
 Testosterone boosts oil production, which can lead to breakouts.
 But, this is not common and usually occurs in men with an acne problem.

 Testosterone replacement therapy is proved to be effective for men with low T or hypogonadism.
 Causes for low testosterone levels may include trauma, alcohol or drug use, testicular failure, hereditary disorders, and chronic illnesses.

 The majority of the men have total T levels under 300 ng/dl, bioavailable testosterone levels under 150 ng/dl and free T levels under 5 ng/dl.
 Since T levels fluctuate during the daytime, it is recommended to take blood for the test between 7 AM to 10 AM.

 Men with hypogonadism should get TRT while exceptions are the patients who have experienced prostate, severe BPH, heart failure, elevated red blood cell counts, high PSA levels.
 According to the TOM (Testosterone in Older Men with Mobility Limitations), older people who are suffering from cardiovascular or other major heart-related diseases should be treated carefully.

 Most men take testosterone because of its anti-aging effects and for ED treatment.
 Even if hormone replacement therapy for men is considered for prostate problems, it is necessary to take testosterone with more accuracy as suggested by the TOM study.
 However, some experts say that men with hypogonadism should not undergo the TRT.

 If you wonder whether testosterone therapy is right for you, you should consult with a doctor at a reputed male hormone replacement therapy clinic.
 Your doctor will check your testosterone levels carefully before discussing the benefits, risks, etc.

-A medical condition that links to the unusual drop in the testosterone levels can be a reason for the TRT; however, treating aging effects with this therapy is not advisable.
+A medical condition that links to the unusual drop in testosterone levels can be a reason for the TRT; however, treating aging effects with this therapy is not advisable.